shanemadden/factorio-dozer/README.md

 ## Notes, etc

-This mod does **REQUIRE** ckhawks Bulldozer as well (Disabled).
-Due to the fact that the naming hasn't been ported over entirely yet.
-And if you fail to do so, you will get image not found errors.

 DO NOT RUN A PLAYER OVER WITH DEATHCHEST INSTALLED.
 I cannot stress that enough; YOU WILL CRASH THE SERVER!
 (Saves un-affected, upon restart you will go to the last save available.)